 If (for whatever reason) humans suddenly stopped burning fossil fuels and flying across the world to dote on their grandchildren, the atmosphere would suddenly become less reflective.
 Temperatures would soar, agriculture might fail within a few years and we'd all starve.
 It is quite a serious argument.
 But who cares if they have the latest iPhone to play with?

 Maybe I should spend less time in front of computer screens reorganising investments.

-Maybe I will convert whole sections of this website into an e-book "Experiences of a folk dancer in contemporary England"? or maybe "Twenty years of folk dancing - fun, frolics and feuds".
-So I'll have to write it by about 2022, by which time we could be well on the way to economic collapse and mass starvation - so I doubt folk dancing will any longer be of interest.
+Maybe I will convert whole sections of this website into an e-book "Experiences of a folk dancer in contemporary England"? or maybe "Twenty five years of folk dancing - fun, frolics and feuds".
+So I'll have to write it by about 2027, by which time we could be well on the way to economic collapse and mass starvation - so I doubt folk dancing will any longer be of interest.